steveteam-global/.github/profile/README.md

 ## 🌍 Global Headquarters Structure

-Steve Team is organized into **two main headquarters divisions**:
+Steve Team is organized into **three main headquarters divisions**:

-🇨🇦 Canada Headquarters
+🇬🇧 United Kingdom Headquarters

-The Canada Headquarters is responsible for managing and coordinating operations across:
+The United Kingdom Headquarters is responsible for managing and coordinating operations across:

 * America
 * Oceania

 This division focuses on global service expansion, technical support, project management, security improvement, user experience development, and scalable service delivery across American and European regions.

-🇬🇧/🇺🇸 United Kingdom & United States Headquarters
+🇺🇸 United States Headquarters

-The United Kingdom & United States Headquarters is responsible for managing and coordinating operations across:
+The United States Headquarters is responsible for managing and coordinating operations across:

 * Europe
 * Asia

+🇨🇦 Canada Headquarters (Currently not in operation)

+The Canada Headquarters is responsible for managing and coordinating operations across:

+* Africa

 This division focuses on global service expansion, technical support, project management, security improvement, user experience development, and scalable service delivery across Asian and Oceanian regions.